AUA Summit - What is Vaginal Agenesis?

 Causes

-The cause of vaginal agenesis is not entirely known.
+The cause of vaginal agenesis is not known.

 Diagnosis

-Because the outer sex organs appear normal, it is often not found until around age 15, when a young girl notes that she has not had her period and seeks medical care.
+Because the external sex organs appear normal, vaginal agenesis is often not found until around age 15, when a young girl notes that she has not had her period and seeks medical care.
 The diagnosis is made by physical exam and imaging.
-An ultrasound may be used to check the womb and ovaries.
-If needed, MRI can show a fuller picture of the reproductive tract.
+An ultrasound may be used to check the uterus and ovaries.
+If needed, MRI can show a more detailed picture of the reproductive tract.

 Treatment